DanielFelixKim/HarmoniousMonk/README.md

 ```
 $ python hm.py your_sound_file.wav {volume} {threshold}
 ```
+where volume is a postive float greater than 0 and threshold is a float between 0 and 1.

 Congrats!
-Open up the folder where Harmonious Monk is to find the harmonized sound file, listen and enjoy!
+Open up the folder where Harmonious Monk is to find the harmonized sound file, listen, and enjoy!